 In response to the Phase I sampling results, MDEQ conducted a Phase II sampling event in the area.
 For the Phase II sampling event, MDEQ sampled approximately 37 wells beginning on November 30, 2018.

 The 120th Avenue PFAS Study Area test results received for Phase II.

 |PFOS+PFOA Not Detected||24|

 |PFAS Not Detected||17|

-In January 2019, the MDEQ will begin a hydrogeologic investigation in an effort to better understand the source and distribution of PFAS in this area.
+Begin planning for a hydrogeologic investigation in an effort to better understand the source and distribution of PFAS in this area.
 Potential sources in the area include the use of firefighting foam, undocumented dump sites, potential biosolid application in the area and materials from a nearby highway construction project.
 The investigation will be conducted in a phased approach and will involve determining the groundwater flow direction and collecting soil and groundwater samples.

 Fire Fighting Foam Used in Robinson Township

 There are two major classes of firefighting foam.
 Class A and Class B. Class A foams were developed to fight wildland fires and are now used to fight wood structure fires.
 There are no current PFAS concerns with Class A foam products.
 Class B firefighting foam is made to fight fires involving combustible liquids and gases.
 Class B foam are known to contain PFAS and have been surveyed by the State Fire Marshal.
 The Robinson Township Fire Department has only possessed Class A, non PFAS containing firefighting foam products; this includes the products that were used for public display and community events.